 Joe Luedke | Head Coach

 The 2007 NACC Co-Coach of the Year, Luedke saw his team finish 10-9-1 overall and 6-3-1 in conference play that year.
-The 10-win season was at the time the highest single-season win total in program history.
+The Warriors' .650 winning percentage in conference plays ranks as the best in program history.

-Luedke has coached 54 players who have earned all-conference honors in 16 seasons as head coach.
+Luedke has coached 57 players who have earned various all-conference honors in 17 seasons as head coach.

 Wisconsin Lutheran is the first collegiate head coaching assignment for Luedke, but he is well versed in all aspects of soccer at the youth, high school, and collegiate levels.